asmaamirkhan/DeepLearningNotes/0-NNConcepts/2-NNConcepts.md

 ## 🧠 What does an artificial neuron do?
 It calculates a _weighted sum_ of its input, adds a bias and then decides whether it should be _fired_ or not due to an activaiton function
-> My detailed notes on activaiton functions are [here](https://github.com/asmaamirkhan/DeepLearningNotes/tree/master/6-NNConcepts/3-ActivationFunctions.md) 👩‍🏫
+> My detailed notes on activation functions are [here](https://github.com/asmaamirkhan/DeepLearningNotes/tree/master/6-NNConcepts/3-ActivationFunctions.md) 👩‍🏫